AmitPrajapati1978/ML-Final-Project/README.md

 Welcome to the Machine Learning Project!
 This repository contains all the resources, code, and data used in our project, along with links to the project website and data files.

+This repository contains all the assignments and projects for the **Generative AI** subject.

 ## Project Overview
 This project focuses on exploring and applying various machine learning techniques to solve real-world problems.
 The project includes:
 - Development of machine learning models